header parallax image

 Battle of Berlin Summary

-After the East Pomeranian Strategic Offensive had concluded, the Red Army’s 2nd Byelorussian Front had breached the German lines at Pomerania on February 24th, 1945.
-After this, the army was able to advance to the west at speed.
+After the East Pomeranian Strategic Offensive had concluded, the Red Army’s 2nd Byelorussian Front breached the German lines at Pomerania on February 24th, 1945.
+After this, the army could advance to the west at speed.
 The army temporarily stalled approximately 60 km east of Berlin on the Oder River.
-The outer German defensive preparations for the city started on March 20th, 1945 when the newly appointed German commander of Army Group Vistula, General Gotthard
+The outer German defensive preparations for the city started on March 20th, 1945, when the newly appointed German commander of Army Group Vistula, General Gotthard

-Heinrici, correctly identified the main Soviet attack coming over the river.
-Prior to the main Battle of Berlin commencing, the Soviets would encircle the city following the Battles of Halbe and Seelow Heights.
+Heinrici correctly identified the main Soviet attack coming over the river.
+Before the main Battle of Berlin commenced, the Soviets would encircle the city following the Battles of Halbe and Seelow Heights.

-The official start of the Battle of Berlin started on April 16th, 1945 when the 2nd Byelorussian Front, and the 1st Byelorussian Front attacked the city from the east and south respectfully.
-A third group would defeat German defending units located north of the city.
-Prior to the attack commencing, Marshal Zhukov shelled the city center with artillery and Marshal Konev broke through the final formation of the German Army Group Center.
+The official start of the Battle of Berlin started on April 16th, 1945, when the 2nd Byelorussian Front and the 1st Byelorussian Front attacked the city from the east and south, respectively.
+A third group would defeat German defending units located north of the town.
+Before the attack commenced, Marshal Zhukov shelled the city center with artillery, and Marshal Konev broke through the final formation of the German Army Group Center.

-German defenses of the city were led by Helmuth Weidling and consisted primarily of badly equipped and depleted Wehrmacht and Waffen-SS divisions.
+German defenses of the city were led by Helmuth Weidling and consisted primarily of poorly equipped and depleted Wehrmacht and Waffen-SS divisions.
 Additionally, many Volkssturm and Hitler Youth members augmented the defending units.
-Over the next several days of the battle the Soviet army would advance throughout the city while taking significant losses.
+Over the next several days of the battle, the Soviet army would advance throughout the city while taking significant losses.
 By April 30th, the Soviet Army had conquered the Reichstag after heavy fighting.

 The Death of Adolf Hitler

-Following Hitler’s lead, many of his followers would commit suicide prior to the city surrendering to the Soviets which occurred on May 2nd, 1945.
+Following Hitler’s lead, many followers committed suicide before the city surrendered to the Soviets on May 2nd, 1945.
 Fighting would continue around the city until WW 2 in Europe ended on May 8th.
 During this time, many German units would fight to the west so they could surrender to the Western Allies vice the Soviets.

 Battle of Berlin References